data-science-for-biotech/git-novice/_episodes/04-changes.md

 we'll add another line to the file:

 ~~~
-$ nano mars.txt
+$ nano b117.txt
-$ cat mars.txt
+$ cat b117.txt
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
+Almost all sequences carry the N501Y mutation.
-The two moons may be a problem for Wolfman
+But P681H is also very common.
-But the Mummy will appreciate the lack of humidity
+And of course it contains D614G.
 ~~~
 {: .output}